Youth Entrepreneurs Kansas

-Based in Wichita, Kansas, Youth Entrepreneurs (YE) is a 501(c)(3) non-profit charitable educational organization.
-Their stated goal is to provide entrepreneurship education to students in middle and high school, inspiring “students to overcome barriers and seize opportunities for the betterment of themselves and others.”
+Based in Wichita, Kansas, Youth Entrepreneurs (YE) is a 501(c)(3) official non-profit educational organization.
+They state that their goal is to provide entrepreneurship education to students in middle school and high school.

 Origin

 In 1991, Liz and Charles Koch founded Youth Entrepreneurs, originally an eight-week course at a Wichita high school.
 By 2019, the organization had grown to a presence in over 126 schools throughout the United States.

 Goals and operations

-Youth Entrepreneurs states that their major objective is to provide high school students, particularly at-risk students, with business and entrepreneurial education, focusing primarily on three objectives:
+Youth Entrepreneurs states that their major objective is to provide high school students, particularly at-risk students, with business and entrepreneurial education.